 IPX8 Protected from immersion beyond 1m depth

 skinflint lights are not IP rated as they are all original and have been completely restored; even lights such as our divers worklights which would have been used underwater at considerable depths or extreme environment lights such as these vintage bulkheads by Heyes are no longer suitable for the 'Zones' for which were originally built although they will be fine for your outside zones.
-If you are looking for a vintage style bathroom light for Zones 0,1 or 2 you will need to consider a reproduction light from a company such as Original BTC and save the genuine vintage lighting for outside these inner zones.
+If you are looking for a vintage style bathroom light for Zones 0, 1 or 2 you will need to consider a reproduction light from a company and save the genuine vintage lighting for outside these inner zones.